MatthieuMordrel/productivity-app/README.md

 - Make it easier to change time in the settings (add preset values and maybe +1 -1 hours buttons)
 - Add a way to reset the task from the timeline
 - Add a way to center on the current time
+- Make the calendar either work on two days, or limit end day settings to 23h59
+- Add a placeholder when you drag task into the calendar
+- Add a tooltip ++ to click on the task and see which sessions it's linked to
+- Add a settings to set the start time to now visible on the main page

 Design

 - Decide on the color palette (both light and dark modes)
 - Imagine global design of the page (think mobile first)
 - Show a hand moving to display the drag and drop possibilty
-- Add a nice shadcn opup when a sedssion is over (no sound, just a popup)
+- Add a nice shadcn popup when a session is over (no sound, just a popup)
 - Animate when changing the duration only
+- Create tooltip for day/agenda view and settings

 Done:

+- Limit task name to 25 characters
 - Make the calendar look better on long days
 - Make hide breaks and pauses toggles
 - Add session timer and task name in title